dipakindia/SapientXtcodingassignment/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+if you want to make build with SSR
+Run command `npm run build:ssr`

 ## Running unit tests